-Our 2013 Kagami Biraki demonstration will take place this Saturday, January 19th, at the Honbu Dojo.
+Our annual 2014 Kagami Biraki demonstration will take place Saturday, January 18th, at the Honbu Dojo.

 The demonstration starts at 11am, and will be followed by an Oshiruko-kai party beginning at 12pm.

 “Oshiruko” is a traditional sweet red bean paste soup.

 There is an entrance fee of 1,000 yen for Renshinkai members, and 2,000 for non-members.

 This is a casual event, so please feel free to come in your street clothes and enjoy the demonstration and party afterwards.

 Kagami Biraki, which means literally “Mirror Opening,” is a ceremony that dates back over 300 years to the 4th Tokugawa Shogun, who held a Sake cask breaking ceremony before going into a battle.
 The battle was successful and a tradition was born.
 It is also a New Year tradition in which Kagami Biraki refers to the opening of a Kagami mochi, the mochi rice cakes placed on Shinto alters as offerings.
 Martial Arts dojo traditionally also perform a demonstration as an offering.